 Industrial whaling was responsible for the largest removal of biomass from the world’s oceans… ever.
-Great whale species were hunted to the brink of extinction, or in some cases past the brink of extinction, to fuel the market for oil and other whale products.
+Great whale species were hunted to the brink of extinction or – in the case of the Atlantic grey whale – past the brink of extinction to fuel the market for oil and other whale products.

 While arguably the loss of life at this scale for any species would be considered a tragedy, there was a concomitant loss of something that makes the epoch of industrial whaling somehow more poignant: cetacean culture.

 Whales and dolphins have culture.
 While this phrase makes some cultural anthropologists cringe, and has certainly sparked its fair share of debate, this phrase is generally accepted among behavioral ecologists and marine mammal biologists.
 But what does it mean?
 Technically and in terms of conservation?

 Culture can be defined as shared behavior propagated through social learning.
 In humans, an example of this can be culturally specific foods.
 For example my grandmother taught my mother how to make seafood gumbo.
 My mother in turn taught me how to make gumbo.
 The act of making gumbo is a shared behavior that was learned; making gumbo it is part of our culture.